-An Interim Rating is an estimated rating based primarily on a comparison with similar boats and the knowledge and experience of Race Committee where very limited or no race data are available and no CBH is available under the ATYSBR.
-An interim rating will generally only apply for up to 6 races while appropriate data are being collected to allow a provisional rating to be decided.
-An interim rating may be adjusted during this time as additional data become available.
+An Interim Rating is an estimated rating based primarily on a comparison with similar boats and the knowledge and experience of Race Committee where very limited or no race data are available.
+An interim rating will generally only apply for up to 6 races while appropriate data is being collected to allow a Provisional Rating to be determined.
+An Interim Rating may be adjusted during this time as additional data becomes available.
 If the Interim Rating is changed during a series of races the results for previous races will be recalculated using the revised rating for the series result.